How to reconcile SumUp income

 Reconciling SumUp payouts appearing on your main bank account statement

-When you reconcile your uploaded bank transactions, select the SumUp payout on the left-hand table of your match transactions screen, click the + button, then, in the popup that appears, select the transaction type as 'mixed income'.
+When you reconcile your uploaded bank transactions, select the SumUp payout on the left-hand table of your match transactions screen, click the + button, then, in the pop-up that appears, select the transaction type as 'mixed income'.

 Within the 'Enter Mixed Income' screen, enter the details for the transactions in the SumUp payout:

-• Income (other) - for all other income, such as ticket / book / cafe sales (along with contactless card donations greater than £30 which are not eligible for GASDS)
+• Income (other) - all other income, such as ticket / book / cafe sales (along with contactless card donations greater than £30 which are not eligible for GASDS)

-• Less Expenditure - for the total of the fees deducted (typically grouped into a single expenditure line).
+• Less Expenditure - the total of the fees deducted (typically grouped into a single expenditure line).

 Any card donations over £30 are not eligible for GASDS and should be entered instead in the 'Income (other)' section.

-Note: if you are finding the process of splitting payouts as described above tedious or time-consuming, then we'd recommend you consider option 2 which is far quicker and doesn't require manual data entry.
+If you are finding the process of splitting payouts as described above tedious or time-consuming, then we'd recommend you consider option 2 which is far quicker and doesn't require manual data entry.

 Reconciling SumUp payouts appearing on your main bank account statement

-When you reconcile your uploaded bank transactions, select the SumUp payout on the left-hand table of your match transactions screen, click the + button, then, in the popup that appears, select the transaction type as 'Payout from Payment Processor', and then select your SumUp account.
+When you reconcile your uploaded bank transactions, select the SumUp payout on the left-hand table of your match transactions screen, click the + button, then, in the pop-up that appears, select the transaction type as 'Payout from Payment Processor', and then select your SumUp account.

-Note: you will need to set up SumUp as a payment processor account before you can do this - click here to find out how to do this.
+You will need to set up SumUp as a payment processor account before you can do this - click here to find out how to do this.

 Reconciling SumUp Transactions

-Note: if you haven't already done so, you will first need to Connect to SumUp Automated Feed.
+If you haven't already done so, you will first need to Connect to SumUp Automated Feed.
 Once connected, SumUp transactions will automatically appear within your SumUp account in ExpensePlus.

-The bank matching process for SumUp transactions works similarly to a regular bank account - with the ability to remember and quick match transactions.
+The bank matching process for SumUp transactions works similarly to a regular bank account - with the ability to remember and quick-match transactions.

-This means that once you have reconciled SumUp transactions for the first month, you won't need to manually enter these transactions for future months - instead, you can simply click the 'quick match income' button at the top of the match transactions screen.
+This means that once you have reconciled SumUp transactions for the first month, you won't need to manually enter these transactions for future months.
+Instead, you can simply click the 'quick match income' button at the top of the match transactions screen.

-TOP TIP: updating the description field on your SumUp card reader between events / when accepting donations for a special offering will make it easy to differentiate between different income transactions, and to allocate money to the correct fund/category when reconciling transactions.
+Updating the description field on your SumUp card reader between events / when accepting donations for a special offering will make it easy to differentiate between different income transactions, and to allocate money to the correct fund/category when reconciling transactions.
 To find out more, search SumUp Helpguide for 'Assign transactions for payout reports'.

 Where transactions haven't been previously reconciled and auto remembered: